petecarapetyan/cc_starter_java_eclipse/README.md

-# Starter Project for Java with Maven support.
+# Starter Project for Java and the Eclipse IDE

-A template starter for instantiating a plain java project, with Maven metadata
+A template starter for instantiating a plain java project, with Eclipse metadata

 ## Advantages to using this project